IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 - 31 March 2026: OxfordAQA becomes the first UK board to cancel Summer 2026 IGCSE and A Level exams in the UAE.

 - 30 March 2026: IB officially cancels all May 2026 Diploma Programme and Career-related Programme exams in the UAE.
 Students move to NECM.
+The IB also extends its coursework submission deadline from 15 March to 15 April 2026 for schools across the wider Middle East.

 - 15 March 2026: CBSE cancels all remaining Class 12 board exams across the Middle East (UAE, Qatar, Kuwait, Saudi Arabia, Bahrain, Oman, Iran).